vsch/ArduinoNanoLowPowerSleepMode/README.md

       connection.
 This via is also marked on the top side.
    4. Add a Schottky diode from the USB power side to the +5V power side, to allow the board to be powered externally or from the USB.
+      This is easily done by removing the Schottky diode on the board and soldering its cathode to the now free LDO output pad.

       I found out there is no Schottky diode isolating the module power from USB when it is externally powered.
 However, there is one,